Your Genesys Blog Subscription has been confirmed!

-In the insurance industry, the contact centre agent’s role is critical in maintaining customer satisfaction.
+In the insurance industry, the contact center agent’s role is critical in maintaining customer satisfaction.
 They do much more than provide price quotes and resolve billing questions.
 Policyholders rely heavily on agents to guide them through difficult experiences; keeping agents trained, supported and engaged is a key component in the customer experience.
-Even as digital transformation reshapes the industry, personalised service remains a strong differentiator that customers value and will repay with loyalty.
+Even as digital transformation reshapes the industry, personalized service remains a strong differentiator that customers value and will repay with loyalty.
 And a loyal customer is a long-term customer.

 To learn more about consumer expectations with insurance companies — and where providers are succeeding and failing, read our report “The insurance industry’s empathy gap.”